Fighting Malicious Email Attacks (Mimecast Security Report)

 For companies that suffered a malicious email-based impersonation attack, they reported the following consequences:

 Image courtesy of Mimecast.

 Malicious Intent or Human Error?

 There has been a consistent upswing in malicious activity, year over year.
-Mimecast found increased volume of fraud (particularly wire transfer requests), requests for confidential data, impersonation of third-party vendors, and malicious email attachments.
+Mimecast found an increased volume of fraud (particularly wire transfer requests), requests for confidential data, impersonation of third-party vendors, and malicious email attachments.
 A further 71% of organizations experienced email-based malicious activity spread by an infected user.

 Surely, these suspicious attachments would have raised a red flag for end-users?
 Unfortunately, that was not always the case.
 Mimecast found that only 25% of companies regularly train their employees on how to spot cyberattacks.
 Of the training taking place, the most common methods include:

 62% - group sessions